Dornier Do 217: Do 217 J-2

-Do 217N
+Do 217 N

 The end of the J series did not mean the end of the Dornier night fighter.
 One of the few German fighter pilots to side with the type against its critics was Hauptmann Rudolf Schoenert of III./Nachtjagdgeschwader 3.
 Schoenert suggested to his Commanding officer, in July 1942, that trials be made of weapons slanting upwards at an angle of 70° (later known as Schräge Musik) in the fuselage in the hope of increasing the efficiency of his Do 217.
 This entailed mounting four to six MG 151/20 autocannon in the centre of the fuselage.
 At Technisches Amt, two Do 217s, one with four and the other with six MG/151/20 cannon were ready for inspection on 5 August 1942 and testing in September.
 The idea of the upward firing cannon had originally come from an engineer, Dr. Poppendieck, in June 1942.
 Nevertheless, Schoenert built on it, and with the introduction of the IR spanner and headlight, the bomber could approach from below a British bomber and avoid exposure to its powerful powered turrets guarding its tail, nose and upper fuselage by attacking from behind or head-on.
-Unlike the B-17 Flying Fortress or B-24 Liberator, the British bombers did not have a ventrally-located Ball turret, and the new Dornier design attempted to take advantage.
+Unlike the B-17 Flying Fortress or B-24 Liberator, the British bombers did not have a ventrally located ball turret, and the new Dornier design attempted to take advantage.
 It was decided, due to cost, to limit the upward-firing armament to four guns.
 Other tactical improvements involved fitting a semi-rigid brake parachute in October 1942, allowing the Dornier to adjust to the speed of the bomber before firing on its target.
 The prototypes J-1/U2 and J-1/U4 were tested under these conditions.

-These designs were to be carried forward into the new variant, the Dornier Do 217N.
-The BMW 801 that powered the Do 217J proved underpowered, so a night-fighter using the more powerful DB 603 A-1 engines was produced, with the first prototype flying on 31 July 1942.
+These designs were to be carried forward into the new variant, the Dornier Do 217 N. The BMW 801 that powered the Do 217 J proved underpowered, so a night-fighter using the more powerful DB 603 A-1 engines was produced, with the first prototype flying on 31 July 1942.
 While it had much improved performance, it was still unpopular due to its poor agility and climb rate, and was prone to engine problems.